 Passing structures to functions

 Passing structures to functions in C allows you to send entire data structures to a function for processing, which can significantly enhance code organization and modularity.
 Structures can be passed by value or by reference (using pointers), and each method has its advantages and implications for memory usage and performance.
 Passing structures to functions in C can be done either by value or by reference.
 Passing by value creates a copy of the structure, which protects the original data but can be inefficient for large structures.
 Passing by reference uses pointers to allow functions to modify the original structure directly, which is more efficient but requires careful management to avoid unintended changes.
-Understanding the implications of both methods is crucial for effective programming and optimal resource management in C.
+Understanding the implications of both methods is crucial for effective programming and optimal resource management in C:

-1. Passing structures by value

-When a structure is passed by value, a copy of the entire structure is made and passed to the function.
+Passing structures by value: When a structure is passed by value, a copy of the entire structure is made and passed to the function.
 This means that any changes made to the structure inside the function do not affect the original structure in the calling function.

-Example of passing by value
+Example of passing by value:

 #include <stdio.h>